 As a lot of your pipework is external as well as being inside your property, they are exposed to the elements.
 During the freezing weather, it becomes so easy for your pipes to freeze up, just the same as your guttering if that happens it can cause serious issues in your home.

 Water is continuously running through your external pipework from things like your sinks and boiler.
 Due to the constant running of water, it can become frozen stuck in the pipes.
 If this is left the pressure will build up and the pipe will eventually crack or burst.
 This can happen in your home and cause a leak.
 As plumbers are often extremely busy this time of year, it can be challenging to find someone who can stop this situation as soon as possible.
-As water damage can start to destroy your home bit by bit within a matter of hours, it’s important that you address this, check out the effects of water damage here.
+As water damage can start to destroy your home bit by bit within a matter of hours, it’s important that you address this, check out the effects of water damage here and how to prevent it.

 You can have a plumber insulate your pipes or do it yourself.
 Pipe insulation is affordable and requires the simple procedure of wrapping it around your homes outer pipes.